 Diplomas are printed and mailed after all requirements have been completed.
-They are mailed to the address of record approximately two months after the degree has been awarded.
+They are mailed to the address provided on the Application for Graduation approximately two months after the degree has been awarded.

 Students may request transcripts by following the directions on the Office of the Registrar page.
 Official transcript requests will be processed online through the transcript ordering services.
-Students must use the Document Request Form (available online) for any unofficial transcript request.
+Students must use the Document Request Form for any unofficial transcript request.
 Please refer to the Tuition and Fees (p.
 47) section for costs associated with transcript requests.

 Students that require documentation other than transcripts may complete the Document Request Form.
 This form is required before any information is released as student's written consent is needed.
 The form is available from the Office of the Registrar or email registrar@usuniversity.edu.
-Example of documents may consist of enrollment verifications, copy of student ledgers for tuition reimbursement, etc.
+Example of documents may consist of enrollment verifications, grade reports, etc. Student Ledger requests can be requested by contacted Student Finance at studentfinance@usuniversity.edu.